 Albert H. Hanssen, Jr., O-1533800 (almost certainly August 12, 1918 – July 12, 1963)

 1st Lieutenant Hanssen is listed was already a member of the 32nd Station Hospital by December 24, 1942 when his name appears on a list of the unit’s officers as part of Special Order 314 (Headquarters, Fort Benning, Georgia).
 Unless he was transferred out of the unit in the three weeks that followed Special Order 314, he would have served with the 32nd Station Hospital in Algeria.
-He must have transferred out prior to December 31, 1943 since he does not appear on that roster.
-The January 1, 1956 Official Army Register listed 1st Lieutenant Hanssen (with matching Army Serial Number) as retired from the U.S. Army on October 28, 1944.
+He must have transferred out prior May or June 1943, since he does not appear on an organizational chart of 32nd Station Hospital officers in the collection of Dr. Gayland L. Hagelshaw.
+The January 1, 1956 Official Army Register listed 1st Lieutenant Hanssen (with matching service number) as retired from the U.S. Army on October 28, 1944.
 The retirement code indicates disability in the line of duty.
 Hannsen’s name appeared on a list of members of the 32nd Station Hospital that had lost contact with the unit by the time of the 1982 reunion, with a last known address in Baltimore, Maryland.
 Most likely, he had been deceased for decades by the time the list was compiled.

 The most likely match is a Albert H. Hanssen, Jr. who was born in Baltimore, son of Baltimore police officer Albert H. Hanssen, Sr. He is recorded as enlisting in the U.S. Army on February 3, 1941 in Baltimore, Maryland.
 He apparently was already in the National Guard at a rank of technical sergeant.
 If this is the same individual, he was commissioned at some point.